zaminku/pinboard/README.md

 - Boards are used to organize pins in whichever way the user chooses to
 - Users can only add pins to their own created boards

+## Comments

+## User Profile

 ## Future Work
-- Users Profile
-- Following Users
+- Following users
-- Comments
+- Search function for pins and boards
 - Shuffled pins